ARosenswie/DengAI_final/README.md

   - Temperature from reanalysis were droped as they are simulated and there are observed data from station;
   - Precipitation from reanalysis were droped for the same reason, and as satelites contains many assumptions, were also dropped.
 We kept the data from station;
   - Relative Humidity and specific Humidity were kept;
-  - All NDVIs were kept, while San Juan presents a mix of ocean and bare soil, Iquitos has more of a sparse vegetation.
+  - All NDVIs were kept.
+While San Juan presents a mix of ocean and bare soil, Iquitos has more of a sparse vegetation.

 5. Fill missing values with the average from the above and below dataframe cells.